MG Software.

 Adobe discontinued active XD development - so how does it compare to Figma on collaboration, prototyping, and the plugin ecosystem?

-Figma is the undisputed leader in UI/UX design in 2026.
-Its real-time collaboration, extensive plugin ecosystem, and browser-based accessibility make it the best choice for virtually every design team.
-Adobe XD was a solid competitor, but since Adobe discontinued active development, it is no longer a future-proof option.
-Teams still using Adobe XD should create a migration plan to Figma.
-For new projects, Figma is the clear winner on every comparison point, offering superior collaboration, prototyping, and developer handoff capabilities.
+Figma is the undisputed leader in UI/UX design in 2026 and this is unlikely to change in the foreseeable future.
+Its real-time collaboration, extensive plugin ecosystem, browser-based accessibility, and powerful prototyping capabilities make it the best choice for virtually every design team.
+Adobe XD was a solid competitor during its active years, but since Adobe discontinued development, it is no longer a future-proof option for any new project.
+Teams still using Adobe XD should create a migration plan to Figma sooner rather than later, as community support and plugin availability continue to decline.
+For new projects, Figma is the clear winner on every comparison point, offering superior collaboration, prototyping, developer handoff, and design system management.
+The gap between the two tools only widens with each Figma release.

 Figma and Adobe XD design tools compared